 Being gifted is not about being better - it is about being different.
 It is about having a brain that is wired to process information in a different way.
 It is not a walk in the park.
 It is not always a positive thing.
 It is not about having life handed to you on a silver platter.
 It is often about loneliness, isolation, or confusion due to feeling misunderstood and out of synch with the rest of the world, intellectually, emotionally, and sometimes even physically.

-In some cases being gifted also means having a real disability e.g., 2e people have diagnosable processing disorders or learning disabilities that interact with their gifted traits and further complicate their lives.
+In some cases being gifted coexists with a disability e.g., 2e people have diagnosable processing disorders or learning disabilities that interact with their gifted traits and further complicate their lives.
 As one author and parent of gifted kids put it: If this is a gift, can I send it back?

 As Sharon LInd wrote: “One outcome of the pursuit of educational and societal equity has been a diminishing of the celebration of diversity and individual differences.
 Highly gifted individuals, because of their uniqueness, can fall prey to the public and personal belief that they are not OK.
 It is therefore exceedingly important that we accept our overexcitable selves, children, and friends."

 In some places, GATE is under the umbrella of Special Education and it is instructive to see it as being on that spectrum, as something that requires professional evaluation, specialized teacher training, and differentiated instructional methods.
 The more highly gifted, the more necessary this intervention becomes.
 As someone once said: "Allowing a student with a hidden disability (ADHD, anxiety, dyslexia) to struggle academically or socially when all that is needed for success are appropriate accommodations and explicit instruction, is no different than failing to provide a ramp for a person in a wheelchair."
 The same can be said about gifted students, whether they are struggling underachievers or so-called "Lost Einsteins".